asvpspades/Landing-Pages/README.md

-- This is a recreation of a sneaker landing page made with HTML & CSS.
+- This is a sneaker store landing page made with HTML & CSS.